 To conclude, I submit that the title of this book, The Identity of the New Testament Text, is not misleading; I have covered the bases.
 Not only have I refuted false 'answers' but I have presented a credible alternative.
 I affirm that God has preserved the precise original wording of the New Testament, and that we can, and do, know what it is.
-It is reproduced precisely in my edition of the Greek New Testament, which may be downloaded free from www.walkinhiscommandments.com.
-I have done a translation of this Text into English (the whole NT, with thousands of footnotes), also available from the same site.
+It is reproduced precisely in my edition of The Greek New Testament, which may be downloaded free from www.walkinhiscommandments.com, but is also available in book form from Amazon.com.
+I have done a translation of this Text into English (the whole NT, with some 4,400 footnotes), also available from the same site, as well as in book form and Kindle from Amazon.com.
 All glory and praise to Sovereign Jesus!